 Elizabeth has extensive experience in training and assessing coaching partners with organisations to develop their coaching capability.
 She has successfully mentored over 500 coaches for the International Coaching Federation’s ACC, PCC and MCC accreditation.
 She also works as a coach supervisor with coaches who are interested in exploring the role of self in coaching and in their coaching practice.

 Clients tell her that she has a motivational and supportive style and that they like her creativity, honesty and directness.
 Her insight and compassion allow her to challenge with integrity, build trust and inspire individuals to achieve their ambitions and deliver excellence.
 Her approach is pragmatic, solution- and future-focused.
 The core of how she works is through reflective dialogue which enables greater self-awareness and clarity.
 In helping individuals articulate their signature presence she enables them to integrate their vulnerabilities, strengths, and talents into everything they do.

-Her extensive training includes wellbeing coaching, coaching, supervision and mentoring.
-This background enables her to work holistically using intellectual rigor in a way that is structured and flexible to responding to the specific requirements of clients.
+Elizabeth holds three Master’s degrees including an MA in Coaching and Mentoring.
+She was a Fellow of the CIPD and member of the British Psychological Society.
+Her extensive training has included wellbeing coaching, coach supervision and mentoring; she is an accredited supervisor and an ICF-registered coach mentor.
+This background enables her to work holistically using intellectual rigour in a way that is structured and flexible in responding to the specific requirements of individual clients.

 Professional qualifications / affiliations